CharithMuppidi/HLT-NLP/README.md

 # HLT-NLP
 This is a portfolio for CS 4395 - Human Language Technologies.
+Though the class is referred to as 'Human Language Technologies', a more fitting name would be Natural Language Processing.

 ## Assignment 0: Getting Started